YatesyTea/esd8SmartCare/documents/prepDoc.md

 ### Returns

-## Feature 5: View Client Timetables
+## Feature 5: View Patient Timetables

 ### Description

-Only accessible for Admin, Doctor, and Nurse displays the timetable of all clients for a given time period.
+Only accessible for Admin, Doctor, and Nurse displays the timetable of all patients for a given time period.

 ### Input